monsieurbiz/SyliusRichEditorPlugin/README.md

 ### Create the UiElement class

-Your element NEED to implement the `\MonsieurBiz\SyliusRichEditorPlugin\UiElement\UiElementInterface` interface.
+Your element NEEDS to implement the `\MonsieurBiz\SyliusRichEditorPlugin\UiElement\UiElementInterface` interface.

 ```php
 <?php